MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/hybrid-modern-auth-overview.md

   - A deployment with maximum of 2 different server versions as listed below:

-     -Skype for Business Server 2015 and Skype for Business Server 2019
+     - Skype for Business Server 2015 and Skype for Business Server 2019

   - All SFB servers must have the latest CU, please review the article [Skype for Business Server Update](https://docs.microsoft.com/en-us/skypeforbusiness/sfb-server-updates) for the latest ones and installation instructions.